Dentures – Albuquerque, NM

 Why Choose Valer Dental & Braces for Dentures?

-Most patients who are without multiple missing teeth or an entire arch are considered good candidates for dentures; however, the only way to know for sure is to undergo a full examination by our trusted dental team.
+Most patients who are without multiple missing teeth or an entire arch are considered good candidates for dentures.
+That said, the only way to know for sure is to undergo a full examination by our trusted dental team.
 Not only will we evaluate the state of your existing smile and jawbone, but we’ll also discuss your preferences and smile goals.
+Then, we will determine if you’re a good candidate for dentures or if we need to explore the other tooth-replacement solutions we offer.

 Types of Dentures